codefuse-ai/MFTCoder/mftcoder_accelerate/README.md

 🔥 MFTCoder-accelerate supports Full-parameters/QLoRA/LoRA using accelerate + DeepSpeed Framework;

-🔥 MFTCoder-accelerate supports Multiple Task Finetuning, which is able to balance diffenrent tasks in data level.
+🔥 MFTCoder-accelerate supports Multitask Fine-Tuning(MFT), which is able to balance diffenrent tasks in data level.

-🔥 MFTCoder-accelerate supports finetuning multiple mainstream open-source base models: codellama, llama2, llama, starcoder, codegeex2, chatglm2, qwen.
+🔥 MFTCoder-accelerate supports finetuning most of mainstream open-source base models: codellama, llama2, llama, starcoder, codegeex2, chatglm2, qwen.

 ## 2. Data Format
 ### 2.1 Training Data Format
-The training data is in a uniformed JSONL format, in which each line of data has the following JSON format.
+The training data is required to be a uniformed JSONL format, in which each line of data has the following "chatML"-style JSON format.
 The "chat_rounds" field is required, and other fields can be added or removed based on specific needs.
+The reason why we selected "chatML" style as our training and inference data format is that "chatML" style is compatible with both "conversation" and "instruction/response" scenarios.

 For the keys of roles in "chat_rounds", you could use "system/human/bot" tuple or "system/user/assistant" tuple.